Intentions

 There are different ‘routes than can be taken by students when they leave compulsory education.
 Each required certain qualifications:

 Over 99% of Churchmead School students go into the Sixth Form or a College to continue their education.
-We are relaunching our Sixth Form offers a wide choice of courses at Level 3 and has excellent links with East Berkshire College and Local Colleges offering courses at Level 1, 2 and 3 in both academic and vocational subjects.
+We have relaunched our Sixth Form which offers a wide choice of courses at Level 3 and has excellent links with East Berkshire College and Local Colleges offering courses at Level 1, 2 and 3 in both academic and vocational subjects. - Apprenticeships

 Employers usually require school references and examination results.
 All students will leave with a Record of Achievement which should be very valuable.
 From 2015 they are required to stay in education until they are at least 18 years old.